 4. Dissonance-reducing buying behavior

-Customers often need help differentiating between similar products when weighing multiple choices.
-(The “dissonance” is the worry they’ll make the wrong decision and regret it later.)
+Customers often need help differentiating between similar products when weighing multiple choices (the “dissonance” is the worry they’ll make the wrong decision and regret it post-purchase).

-To counter this, you can offer an enticing returns policy (e.g., free returns) and highlight positive differences from your competitors with content like comparison pages.
+To counter this concern, offer a free returns policy and highlight differences from your competitors with comparison pages.

 What other factors influence consumer behavior?

-While the four buying behaviors above are broad and typical in many situations, other factors may influence individuals in your target segments.
+While the four buying behaviors above are typical across many industries and products, other factors may influence people in your target segments.

-To create successful marketing campaigns that prompt purchases, you must understand the factors impacting buying decisions about your specific brand or product.
+To create marketing campaigns that prompt purchases, you must understand what impacts buying decisions about your specific brand or product.

-Here are four factors to consider when researching how your target market purchases products like yours.
+Here are factors to consider when researching how your target market purchases products like yours.

 Psychological factors